Skip to contents

 3. final refit of the pricing structure

-insurancerating formalises this through a staged refinement workflow:
+insurancerating provides a staged refinement interface:

 1. fit an unrestricted model